Thank you for checking out The Apopka Voice.

 While publishing articles largely focused on local news, we also cover business, government, education, real estate, family, faith, environment, history, health, pets, politics, and more.
-We frequently accept guest posts, publishing opinion pieces ranging from politics to religion, as well as product- or general-issue based articles.
-The opinions expressed in these posts are not to be necessarily understood as shared, nor products / services endorsed by The Apopka Voice simply because we have published it.
-We believe in providing a variety of points of views and opportunities, as well as encouraging the exploration and / or dialog it hopefully creates for our readers.
+We frequently accept guest posts (including paid sponsored posts), and publishing opinion pieces ranging from politics to religion, as well as product- or general-issue based articles.
+The opinions expressed in these posts are not to be necessarily understood as shared, nor products/services endorsed by The Apopka Voice simply because we have published it.
+We believe in providing a variety of viewpoints and opportunities, as well as encouraging the exploration and/or dialog it hopefully creates for our readers.
 In addition, we also cover relevant county and statewide news that impacts Apopka residents, keeping the community informed on topics not always covered by other news outlets.

 Denise Connell is the publisher of The Apopka Voice.
 With a BA in Interpersonal Communication from the University of Central Florida and an MA in Religious Studies from La Sierra University in California, Denise has served the Central Florida community since 1992 through organizational leadership, teaching, writing, motivational speaking, and life-design coaching.
 She has led and guided businesses, non-profit organizations, departments, teams, and individuals in finding their vision and creating a better world.
-Denise’s heart and focus have always been on inspiring change for more passionate, purposeful, and difference-making kind of living.
-It is her hope that as publisher of The Apopka Voice she will be able to do the same through the content published, issues focused on, through mentoring young journalists and business leaders in our Internship program, and through ever pursuing the vision for a more connected and engaged Apopka community.
-Denise is also the publisher of The Altamonte Voice, covering the neighboring city of Altamonte Springs, FL with the same hyper-local focus and mission.
+Denise’s heart and focus have always been to inspire change for more passionate, purposeful, and difference-making kind of living.
+It is her hope that as publisher of The Apopka Voice she will be able to do the same through the content published, issues focused on, through mentoring young journalists and business leaders in our Internship program, and by always pursuing strategies to further a more connected and engaged Apopka community.

 Reggie Connell started his journalism career in 1981 with the St. Pete Times working the desk as well as writing for the sports department.
 He attended the University of Florida and served as a journalist on two of the student newspapers there, The Independent Florida Alligator and The Student Leader.
-Having won awards for his writing and editing, and with a few years of additional business experience in insurance and mortgage sales, Reggie soon bought and ran City Magazine in Altamonte Springs, serving as publisher and managing editor there, while also writing and publishing his first book in 2014, Falconland, an historical novel on the life of the 13th century King Frederick.
+Having won awards for his writing and editing, and with additional business-focused years in insurance and mortgage sales, Reggie soon bought and ran City Magazine in Altamonte Springs, serving as publisher and managing editor there, while also writing and publishing his first book in 2014, Falconland, an historical novel on the life of the 13th century King Frederick.
 While working on the sequel to Falconland, Reggie took on the managing editor role for The Apopka Voice in 2015, and just two years later became its owner.
 Serving as the managing editor through to today, Reggie's love for contributing to Apopka's growth via honest, ethical and quality journalism continues strong.
-Reggie is now also the managing editor of The Altamonte Voice as well, bringing local news to our neighboring city.

 Interning Correspondents: We partner with local college and university internship programs to provide students with real-world experience, mentoring, and opportunities for publishing and building their portfolios.
 Typically our interns are studying journalism, communications, digital media, and / or business, and are either enrolled in studies or recently graduated.
 We have had the joy of working with interns from Full Sail University, Seminole Community College, University of Central Florida, and Valencia Community College.
 Occasionally we also take on high school interns who are especially recommended and qualified.

-The parent company for both The Apopka Voice and The Altamonte Voice is Connell Publishing, LLC.
+The parent company for The Apopka Voice is Connell Publishing, LLC.